 Windham County assistance programs.

-Get help in Windham County from a variety of charities, churches, and government programs.
+Get help in Windham County from a variety of charities, churches, and government assistance programs.
 Struggling as well as low income families may receive cash assistance or grants, or maybe free food.
 The financial aid can be used for paying rent or security deposits, energy bills, cover prescription drug needs, and address other bills.

 Ways to get assistance with expenses and bills

 The Access Agency is a Community Action Agency that assists struggling families and low income people who live in Windham County and eastern Connecticut.
 They administer several programs that can provide people with grants to pay bills (for short term aid).
 The long term goal of the agency is to ensure people have what they need to become self sufficient over the long term.

 This program was created to help people pay for winter heating bills.
 The goal is to offset winter heating costs for low to middle income families who live in either Windham or Tolland counties.

 This housing assistance program will assist both low and moderate income residents who are facing an eviction or who are in danger of losing their home.
 The goal is to aid those who are at risk of homelessness because they are unable to pay past due mortgage payments or back rent.
 Some of the resources offered to applicants include mediation, conflict resolution, and cash grants and payments provided by a state-funded rent-bank which is administered by the Connecticut Department of Social Services (DSS).
 Find additional mortgage assistance programs.

 Assistance is offered from various food banks located around the county.
 The Food Bank program is available to those families and individuals who may find themselves in a crisis or an emergency situation where they run a risk of going hungry and being without food.
 Unfortunately a crisis can happen to anyone, especially in today’s economy, and it can happen at any time which can then force families to have to choose between food and other of life’s necessities such as rent.
 Access provides food, grants, referrals, and other information.